srsudar/iap_manager/README.md

 The main class this package provides is the `IAPManager`.
 It is a [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html), which will hopefully make it easy for you to integrate into your app.

+When you create an `IAPManager`, it will begin listening to for purchase updates.
+On Android, you will always get the latest purchase state because Play Services caches the purchases locally and makes querying simple.
+On iOS, purchases aren't requested from the store unless you call `getAvailablePurchases`.
+This is the mechanism that provides the "Restore State" button required by Apple--it asks users to log in to the App Store, and it then fetches any purchases, setting purchase state to `restored`.
+Best practice on iOS appears to be caching the results of the first purchase yourself, and validating the purchase with your own server before use.

 #### `InAppProduct`